March 3, 2025

 5. Use a free video compressor

-Reduce the size of a video for free by trimming unwanted footage.
-You can also use free video editing and compression tools like Descript, or an open-source media player like VLC.
+You can reduce the size of a video for free by trimming unwanted sections or using free video compression tools like Descript or VLC.
+These tools allow you to adjust compression settings while retaining video quality.

 • Upload a large video file to Descript's free online video compressor